 Most of the tools display the average search volume for the last 12 months.
-However, it may be useful to see how the popularity of the keyword changed over the longer periods of time too.
+However, it may be useful to see how the popularity of the keyword changed over long periods of time too.

 It can help you spot how many times the keyword was searched in the last couple of years.